-The Rule applies only to the Ontario Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting.
+The Rule applies to Ontario Securities Commission Rule 91-507 Derivatives: Trade Reporting.

 Unless defined in the Rule or this Companion Policy, terms used in the Rule and in this Companion Policy have the meaning given to them in securities legislation, including, for greater certainty, in National Instrument 14-101 Definitions and Ontario Securities Commission Rule 14-501 Definitions.